 The Law, Ethics & Animals Program (LEAP) at Yale Law School is a multidisciplinary think-and-do tank dedicated to developing new legal and policy strategies to address animal exploitation and its impacts on the living world, and to drawing attention to the urgent practical, legal, and moral questions raised by humanity’s treatment of animals and their habitats.

 LEAP leads a diverse program of activities that empower students and scholars at Yale to drive positive change for animals, people, and the environment upon which they depend.
-The program includes academic courses; research and policy work; the Climate, Animal, Food, and Environmental Law & Policy Lab (CAFE Lab), a unique curricular offering in which students work with experts to develop new legal and political strategies to address the multiple externalized costs of industrial animal agriculture; a student fellows program, with active support for student research projects and publications; regular lectures, panels, roundtables, and events that bring leading thinkers—including lawmakers, scholars, scientists, artists, journalists, and advocates—to Yale’s campus to inspire and inform the program’s work; and the “When We Talk About Animals” podcast series.
+The program includes academic courses; research and policy work; the Climate Change and Animal Agriculture Litigation Initiative (CCAALI) and the Climate, Animal, Food, and Environmental Law & Policy Lab (CAFE Lab), which focus on developing strategies to address the externalized costs of industrial animal agriculture; a student fellows program, with active support for student research projects and publications; and regular lectures, panels, roundtables, and events that bring leading thinkers—including lawmakers, scholars, scientists, artists, journalists, and advocates—to Yale’s campus to inspire and inform the program’s work.
 LEAP’s work is highly interdisciplinary, and it often partners with schools, departments, and other centers and programs across Yale University and beyond.
 More information is available at https://law.yale.edu/animals.

 The Arthur Liman Center for Public Interest Law

-The Arthur Liman Center for Public Interest Law promotes access to justice and the fair treatment of individuals and communities.
+The Arthur Liman Center for Public Interest Law, based at Yale Law School, promotes access to justice and the fair treatment of individuals and communities.
 Through its research, teaching, fellowships, and colloquia, the Liman Center helps develop diverse initiatives to bring about more just legal systems.

-Each year, the Center awards several Liman Fellowships to Yale Law School graduates to spend a year working in the public interest at host organization around the United States.
-In addition, the Center supports Liman Summer Fellowships, provided to students at Barnard College, Brown University, Bryn Mawr College, Harvard University, Princeton University, Spelman College, Stanford University, and Yale University.
-The Liman Center is also home to in-residence Fellows, who join in teaching and research at the university.
+Each year, the center awards several Liman Fellowships to Yale Law School graduates to spend a year working in the public interest at host organizations around the United States.
+In addition, the center supports Liman Summer Fellowships for undergraduate students, provided to students at Barnard College, Brown University, Bryn Mawr College, Harvard University, Princeton University, Spelman College, Stanford University, and Yale University.
+The Liman Center is also home to in-residence fellows, who join in teaching and research at the university.
+The center also hosts an annual colloquium to bring together scholars, students, lawyers, social scientists, fellows, and other experts to address issues in criminal and civil law reform and in legal education.
+More information is available at https://law.yale.edu/liman.

 Carol and Gene Ludwig Program in Public Sector Leadership